murari-jha12/SerilogDemo/README.md

-# SerilogDemo
+# Benifits of Serilog
-Serilog is a third-party, open-source library that integrates nicely with ASP.NET Core and allows developers to easily log-structured event data to the console, files, and various kinds of log targets(Sinks)
+Open Source tool
+Easy To Integrate with different log targets
+Clean configuration in appsettings.json file instead of XML Structured logging support
+Faster as compared to other logging tool
+Expression filters are available to create customize log files Several log target supports are available to visualize or monitor the log